 In our experience working with property managers, we suggest these three steps to encourage tenants to purchase coverage.

-- Educate them on the benefits of coverage.
+- Educate them on the benefits of tenant insurance.

 - Provide substantial information regarding the affordability of coverage.